Shimmy Die Trim Tooling

 efficient

-Streamline your operations with one-stroke trimming, designed to handle notches, curves, irregular shapes, and more with precision and speed.
+One-stroke trimming handles notches, curves, irregular shapes, and more with precision and speed.

 Production savings

-Save on costs by using the same basic die for new parts.
+Use same basic die for new parts.
 Simply adapt it with different tooling adapters to accommodate changing production needs.

 No Burrs